Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 When connecting to an iPad, the process is similar, but you need to purchase a USB-to-Lightning adapter (like this one).

 Still, it’s very easy to get started compared to most DAWs, which can be very overwhelming.
-There are many great videos on YouTube to help you out if you get stuck.
+If you encounter difficulties, you can find numerous helpful videos on YouTube.

 Features